 If you’re considering dipping into your retirement savings to help make ends meet during this difficult time, remember that doing so could limit the amount you can pay into your pension in future.

-Many people have seen their incomes fall or even stop altogether during coronavirus, prompting some to consider taking money out of their pensions to help cover essential costs.
+Rising living costs are putting a huge strain on many people’s finances, prompting some to consider taking money out of their pensions to help cover essential bills.

 However, although your retirement savings might provide you with a valuable financial lifeline, accessing your savings now may prevent you from rebuilding your retirement savings at a later date.

 Here, we explain how your pension annual allowances work so that you don’t fall foul of the rules.
 And if you’re considering taking money out of your pension, you can read more about the implications of doing this in our article Should I use my pension to boost my income?

 - Two main pension allowances

 - How much is the Annual Allowance in 2022-23?